pkkid/python-plexapi/docs/configuration.rst

 Python-PlexAPI will work fine without any configuration.
 However, sometimes there are things you may wish to alter for more control of the default behavior.
-The default configuration file path is :samp:`~/.config/plexapi/config.ini` which can be overridden by setting the environment variable :samp:`PLEXAPI_CONFIG_PATH` with the filepath you desire.
+The default configuration file path is :samp:`~/.config/plexapi/config.ini` which can be overridden by setting the environment variable :samp:`PLEXAPI_CONFIG_PATH` with the file path you desire.
 All configuration variables in this file are optional.
 An example config.ini file may look like the following with all possible value specified.

 .. code-block:: ini